Admissions Information and Resources

 - Special Admissions Information

 - Profession Description and Technical Standards

-The Spring and Summer 2020 information sessions will be online via Zoom and will begin promptly at 4:00 p.m.
+The current information sessions will be online via Zoom and will begin promptly at 4:00 p.m.
 A reservation is required to access the Zoom online session.
-Send an email to Dr. Greenawald at email@example.com to reserve your seat in the online Physical Therapist Assistant Program Information Session.
+Send an email to Dr. Greenawald at firstname.lastname@example.org to reserve your seat in the online Physical Therapist Assistant Program Information Session.